kornranath/InstanceSegmentation_PoolLanes/README.md

 ## Running it

-Open `notebook.ipynb` in Google Colab (GPU runtime recommended — trained on a T4).
+GPU runtime recommended - trained on a T4.
 Main dependency is `ultralytics`, installed in the notebook itself.
-Requires a Roboflow-exported dataset (linked above) matching the path set in the config cell at the top of the notebook (Must begin `train`, `val`, and `test` paths with `/content` in `data.yaml`).
+Requires a Roboflow-exported dataset (linked above) matching the path set in the config cell at the top of the notebook (Must begin `train`, `val`, and `test` paths with `/content` in `data.yaml`). `NotebookFinal.ipynb` is the cleaned up version of the original (`NotebookColab.ipynb`) from Google Colab.